Sulfur: Isotopes

-On the planet Earth the sulfur isotopic composition was determined by the Sun.
-Though it is assumed that the distribution of different sulfur isotopes should be more of less equal, it has been found that proportions of two most abundant sulfur isotopes sulfur-32 and sulfur-34 varies in different samples.
-Assaying of these isotopes ratio (δ34S) in the samples allows to make suggestions about their chemical history, and with support of other methods, it allows to age-date the samples, estimate temperature of equilibrium between ore and water, determine pH and oxygen fugacity, identify the activity of sulfate-reducing bacteria in the time of formation of the sample, or suggest the main sources of sulfur in ecosystems.
-However, discussions about what is the real reason of the δ34S shifts, biological activity or postdeposital alteration, go on.
+It has been found that the proportion of the two most abundant sulfur isotopes 32S and 34S varies in different samples by a surprising large amount.
+Determination of the isotope ratio (δ34S) in the samples indicates their chemical history, and with support of other methods, it allows to age-date the samples, estimate temperature of equilibrium between ore and water, determine pH and oxygen fugacity, identify the activity of sulfate-reducing bacteria in the time of formation of the sample, or suggest the main sources of sulfur in ecosystems.
+However, there are ongoing discussions over the real reason for the δ34S shifts, biological activity or postdeposit alteration.

-For example, when sulfide minerals are precipitated, isotopic equilibration among solids and liquid may cause small differences in the δ34S values of co-genetic minerals.
+For example, when sulfide minerals are precipitated, isotopic equilibration between solid and liquid may cause small differences in the δ34S values of co-genetic minerals.
 The differences between minerals can be used to estimate the temperature of equilibration.
 The δ13C and δ34S of coexisting carbonate minerals and sulfides can be used to determine the pH and oxygen fugacity of the ore-bearing fluid during ore formation.

+Scientists measure the sulfur isotopes of minerals in rocks and sediments to study the redox conditions in past oceans.
+Sulfate-reducing bacteria in marine sediment fractionate sulfur isotopes as they take in sulfate and produce sulfide.
+Prior to the 2010s, it was thought that sulfate reduction could fractionate sulfur isotopes up to 46 permil and fractionation larger than 46 permil recorded in sediments must be due to disproportionation of sulfur compounds in the sediment.
+This view has changed since the 2010s as experiments showed that sulfate-reducing bacteria can fractionate to 66 permil.
+As substrates for disproportionation are limited by the product of sulfate reduction, the isotopic effect of disproportionation should be less than 16 permil in most sedimentary settings.

-In most forest ecosystems, sulfate is derived mostly from the atmosphere; weathering of ore minerals and evaporites contribute some sulfur.
+In forest ecosystems, sulfate is derived mostly from the atmosphere; weathering of ore minerals and evaporites contribute some sulfur.
 Sulfur with a distinctive isotopic composition has been used to identify pollution sources, and enriched sulfur has been added as a tracer in hydrologic studies.
 Differences in the natural abundances can be used in systems where there is sufficient variation in the 34S of ecosystem components.
-Rocky Mountain lakes thought to be dominated by atmospheric sources of sulfate have been found to have characteristic 34S values from lakes believed to be dominated by watershed sources of sulfate.
+Rocky Mountain lakes thought to be dominated by atmospheric sources of sulfate have been found to have measurably different 34S values than lakes believed to be dominated by watershed sources of sulfate.

-The radioactive sulfur-35 is formed in cosmic ray spallation of the atmospheric 40Ar.
-This fact may be used for proving the presence of recent (not more than 1 year) atmospheric sediments in various things.
-This isotope may be obtained artificially by different ways.
-In practice, a reaction 35Cl + n → 35S + p, that runs at irradiation potassium chloride by neutrons, is used.
-The isotope sulfur-35 is used in various sulfur-containing compounds as a radioactive tracer for many biological studies, for example it was used in the Hershey-Chase experiment.
+The radioactive 35S is formed in cosmic ray spallation of the atmospheric 40Ar.
+This fact may be used to verify the presence of recent (less than a year old) atmospheric sediments in various materials.
+This isotope may be obtained artificially in different ways.
+In practice, the reaction 35Cl + n → 35S + p is used, irradiating potassium chloride with neutrons.
+The isotope 35S is used in various sulfur-containing compounds as a radioactive tracer for many biological studies, for example, the Hershey-Chase experiment.

-Working with the compounds containing this isotope is relatively safe, under condition of not falling those compounds inside an organism of an experimenter.
+Because of the weak beta activity of 35S, its compounds are relatively safe as long as they are not ingested or absorbed by the body.